ibm-cloud-architecture/refarch-reefer-ml/docs/infuse/simul-app.md

 # The Simulator as web app

-The Simulator webapp is a simple python (3.7) Flask web app exposing a REST POST end point to control the type of simulation and as effect it is producing Reefer telemetry events to kafka `reeferTelemetry` topic.
+The Simulator webapp is a simple python (3.7) Flask web app exposing a REST POST end point to control the type of simulation to run and to produce Reefer telemetry events to kafka `reeferTelemetry` topic.

-The POST operation in on the `/control` url and send a jsong control object, like:
+A POST operation in the `/control` URL with a json control object like below will create 1000 records simulating issue on the CO2 sensor for the container C02 which carry the product referenced as P02:

 ```json
     { 'containerID': 'C02',